 The Company is in discussions with certain parties to provide funding which will enable the Company to execute its business plan.
-With completion of the Rights Offering discussed in "Other Key Developments", the Company expects to have sufficient funds to complete the environmental review and permitting process, and pre-construction engineering.
-PolyMet will require additional funding for construction of the NorthMet Project.
+The Company expects to have sufficient funds to complete the environmental review and permitting process, and pre-construction engineering but will require additional funding for construction of the NorthMet Project.
 Funding for the Project could come from a number of sources and include internal cash flows (for the second stage of the construction), bank project financing and capital market financing.
 During the upcoming fiscal year, the Company's objective is to identify the source or sources from which it will obtain the capital required to complete the Project.